 A Message from the Chief Financial Officer

-With the support of our member cooperatives and financial partners, AECC will provide best in class services for many years to come.
+By carefully considering the needs of our members and our financial partners, AECC is well-positioned and will continue to provide best in class services for many years to come.

 Michael W. Henderson